rc19/osom/project_mindmap.md

 *   **`PermissionScreen.kt` / `PermissionViewModel.kt`**: **Enhanced 4-step permission wizard** (395+ lines) that guides users through all required permissions with progress tracking, detailed explanations, and comprehensive status overview.
 The ViewModel (97+ lines) provides methods to check and manage all critical permissions including accessibility, usage stats, overlay, and notification permissions.
 *   **`AppListScreen.kt`**: A screen that likely displays a complete list of all installed applications.
 *   **`SummaryScreen.kt`**: A screen to display usage statistics and other relevant information, likely populated by the `UsageCard` entity.
-*   **`ControlCenterScreen.kt` / `ControlCenterViewModel.kt`**: (New) This screen allows the user to manage which apps are monitored by the accessibility service by whitelisting them.
-It also provides a toggle to enable or disable active reminders.
+*   **`ControlCenterScreen.kt` / `ControlCenterViewModel.kt`**: This screen allows the user to manage which apps are monitored by the accessibility service by whitelisting them.
+It also provides toggles for AI task enhancement and active reminders, giving users control over the app's intelligent features.
 *   **`Screen.kt`**: Defines the navigation routes for the application using a sealed class.
 It now includes a `ControlCenter` route.

 ### 7. Services Layer

 *   **`OsomAccessibilityService.kt`**: This service has the ability to inspect the content of the screen.
 It has been updated to **only monitor applications that are whitelisted** by the user in the Control Center.
 The service can now be dynamically configured to listen to events from specific packages.
-It is also responsible for **creating tasks and sending silent "New Task Saved" notifications** when a whitelisted app is launched.
+It is also responsible for **creating AI-enhanced tasks and sending silent "New Task Saved" notifications** when a whitelisted app is launched.
 *   **`OsomNotificationListenerService.kt`**: This service receives all notifications posted by other applications.
 It can be used to log, analyze, or even dismiss notifications based on certain rules.
-*   **`AppTimerService.kt`**: This service likely runs in the foreground to track the amount of time the user spends in each application.
+*   **`AppTimerService.kt`**: This service runs in the foreground to track the amount of time the user spends in each application.
+*   **AI Task Enhancement System:** On-device AI system for intelligent task generation.
+    *   **`LLMTaskEnhancer.kt`**: Orchestrates AI-powered task enhancement, managing backend selection and fallback strategies.
+    *   **`MediaPipeBackend.kt`**: Implements on-device AI using Google's MediaPipe GenAI Tasks with Gemma3-1B-IT model (~600MB).
+Transforms raw accessibility text into meaningful task descriptions with timeout protection and resource management.
+    *   **`MediaPipeModelHelper.kt`**: Manages model lifecycle, loading, validation, and inference sessions.
+Handles device compatibility checking and graceful error handling.
+    *   **`SimpleLLMBackend.kt`**: Interface for LLM backends, enabling dependency injection and future backend extensibility.
-*   **Nudge System:** A new system designed to provide timely and context-aware notifications.
+*   **Nudge System:** A system designed to provide timely and context-aware notifications.
     *   **`NudgeEngine.kt`**: The brains of the Nudge System.
 It runs in the background and observes the app's state (e.g., the current foreground app, the list of pending tasks).
 It contains a set of rules to determine when to send **active, contextual reminders** to the user.
     *   **`NudgeManager.kt`**: A utility class responsible for creating and displaying both silent and active notifications.
 It handles the construction of the notification UI, including actions like "Mark as Done".
     *   **`NudgeActionReceiver.kt`**: A `BroadcastReceiver` that listens for and handles user actions from notifications, such as marking a task as complete.